Offsite manufactured buildings for new spaces at schools

 - administration and reception areas

-All modular buildings are built in factories to a high-quality standard.
+All OMBs are built to a high-quality standard.
 They:

-This toolkit details the Ministry’s modular buildings programme.
-It covers roles and responsibilities, building, colour and layout options, delivery and fit-out timeframes and much more.
+This toolkit details the roles and responsibilities, building types, colour and layout options, and delivery information.

-The procurement process for getting a modular building purchased and delivered to your school is a lot quicker than for the usual new build project.
+The procurement process for getting an OMB purchased and delivered to your school is a lot quicker than for a bespoke new build project.

-Having our private service provider ('provider') build the modular buildings in a factory is also quicker, and safer, than building on the school site as the construction takes place in a stable environment.
+Having our providers build your classroom in a factory is also quicker and safer than building on the school site.

-There are 3 phases in procuring a modular building:
+There are three phases in procuring an OMB:

-- Project initiation: Funding is confirmed and your school is included in the demand forecast for modular buildings.
+- Project initiation: Funding is confirmed and your school is included in the demand forecast.

-- Project planning: Your project is planned and your school signs the conditions of use for modular buildings.
+- Project planning: Your project is planned and your school signs the conditions of use.

-- Project delivery: Your modular building is designed, constructed, delivered and installed.
+- Project delivery: Your classroom is designed, constructed, delivered and installed.
 There's a post-occupancy evaluation after the accommodation period.